Olivine-Labs/lua-style-guide/README.md

 ## <a name='functions'>Functions</a>
   - Prefer lots of small functions to large, complex functions.
+[Smalls Functions Are Good For The Universe](http://kikito.github.io/blog/2012/03/16/small-functions-are-good-for-the-universe/).

   - Prefer function syntax over variable syntax.
 This helps differentiate between named and anonymous functions.